park-seyeon/park-seyeon.github.io/_pages/teaching.md

 **Instructor on record**

+* Spring 2025.
+Introduction to the Study of Language
 * Fall 2024.
 Syntax and Semantics: The Structure and Meaning of Utterances
 * Spring 2024.
 Introduction to the Study of Language
 * Fall 2023.
 Introduction to the Study of Language